-Street sweeping activities are contracted out to a third party that utilizes a mechanical street sweeping equipment per the manufacturer's operating recommendations.
-Collected sediment from street sweeping activities is disposed of as described in Section J.
+Street sweeping activities on Township-owned and operated facilities are conducted by Township DPS staff using mechanical street sweeping equipment per the manufacturers operating recommendations.
+Collected sediment from street sweeping activities is disposed of as described in Section J. Street sweeping program activities are not implemented under the following conditions: